How to budget for a new car

 Fuel costs can be a little trickier to calculate.
 Although all new cars come with an official mpg figure to show how economical they are, these generally range from mildly inaccurate to wildly misleading.
 The best way to get an accurate idea of the sort of economy you can expect from a new car is to take it for a test drive on a route that reflects the kind of driving you’ll be using it for.

-Drive it carefully and keep a close idea on the economy figure.
+Drive it carefully and keep a close idea on the economy figure, which is usually indicated on a readout somewhere on the dashboard.
 If it's particularly bad, the salesperson may tell you that new cars take a while to “bed in” and that the economy figure will improve the more it's driven.
-Don’t be fooled – it may go up a bit, but a car that's reading 40mpg is not going to start returning 60mpg once it's got a few miles under its belt.
-So pick a car that returns a figure as close as possible to what you want.
+Don’t be fooled – it may increase slightly, but a car that's doing 40mpg is not going to start returning 60mpg once it's got a few miles under its belt.
+Pick a car that returns a figure as close as possible to what you find acceptable.

 • Check out our Most economical cars article